Honolulu Food Worth Seeking

 Waialae Beach was the most recent backdrop for downtown between magical Honolulu meals.

 Oahu has become a hub for Pacific and Japanese cuisines, seafood, and seasonal ingredients.
-Learn about 27 places where you should eat in Honolulu, the capital of the state and the biggest city on Hawaii’s third largest island.
+Find 29 places to eat good food in Honolulu, the state capital and the biggest city on Hawaii’s third largest island.
+Listings appear in alphabetical order, not by preference.
+Craving a flavorful caffeine boost?
+Check out my Honolulu Coffee Worth Seeking guide.

 Poke Honolulu

-Erika Luna and Josh Schade have run a new school poke bar on the second floor of a basic cream and mauve colored strip mall since 2014.
+Erika Luna and Josh Schade have run a new school poke bar on the second floor of a strip mall since 2014.
 Fish is “slay’d, weighed and filleted in Hawaii Nei.”
-During my visit, staffers were butchering ahi in plain sight behind the counter, fueling some of Honolulu’s best poké.
-Two blackboard menus are surprisingly deep, and go way beyond raw fish, but start there.
-I’d recommend wonderfully savory Secret Shoyu Poké with luscious ahi tossed with raw onions, Hawaiian salt and soy sauce.
-Lunatic Poké wasn’t nearly as insane as it sounded, but the combo of ahi, onions, Hawaiian salt, spicy sauce and garlic did pack more punch.
+During my visit, Ahi Assassins staffers were butchering ahi to fuel some of Honolulu’s best poké.
+Start with wonderfully savory Secret Shoyu Poké with luscious ahi tossed with raw onions, Hawaiian salt and soy sauce.
+Lunatic Poké wasn’t nearly as insane as it sounded, but this version with spicy sauce and garlic did pack more punch.
 Prepared dishes yield mixed results.
-I enjoyed pan-seared kijiki (marlin) cooked medium rare and dressed with a one-two punch of furikake and garlic.
-Conversely, my smoked marlin dip was overwhelmingly salty and their “bag of bones” (aku ribs) sported plenty of meat, but were fried into submission.
+I enjoyed pan-seared kijiki (marlin) cooked medium rare and dressed with furikake and garlic.
+Conversely, my smoked marlin dip was overwhelmingly salty and they fried their “bag of bones” (aku ribs) into submission.

 MUST ORDER: Lunatic Poké, Secret Shoyu Poké, Pan Seared Kijiki